Image already added

 While the ease-of-use and built-in BASIC concept is borrowed from computers of the 80's the technology used is very much up to date.
 The CPU that powers the Color Maximite 2 is an ARM Cortex-M7 32-bit RISC processor running at up to 480MHz with 2MB flash memory and 1MB RAM.
 This processor includes its own video controller and generates a VGA output at resolutions up to 800 by 600 pixels and with up to 16-bit color.

 The Color Maximite is designed to be simple and fun.
 The CGCMM2 version of the Color Maximite is the same as the kit version from magazine articles, except that the CGCMM2 is an assembled board.
-The photos of the green PCB WITH the blue Waveshare module installed is the CGCMM2.
 The photo with the call-outs is for reference only.
 The CGCMM2 does not include the case.

 Some features of the CMM2: